Thoroughbreds Don't Cry: Plot

 Cricket West is a hopeful actress with a pair of vocal cords that bring down the house.
 Her eccentric aunt runs a boarding house for the local jockeys, whose leader is the cocky but highly skilled Timmie Donovan, famous for his daring come-from-behind wins in the stretch.
 Into their lives comes Sir Peter Calverton and his young grandson Roger Calverton, who are titled but cash poor with only one asset, a prize-winning stakes horse called The Pookah.

 Donovan's the best there is at his profession, but he is fatally compromised because his no-good gambler of a father, Charles D. Brown, pretending he is at death's door, extorts a pledge from Donovan to throw the prep race The Pookah is running in, in order to obtain cash for a "cure".
 Donovan does it but then is warned by the stewards that they're suspicious of his actions.

-When The Pookah lost the race, the stress was too much for Sir Peter, and he died of a heart attack.
-Roger hasn't the money to enter The Pookah in The Cup, and is planning to sell him.
-But Cricket tracks down Donovan he has an attack of conscience and snatches the entrance fee from his conniving father.
+When The Pookah loses the race, the stress is too much for Sir Peter, and he dies of a heart attack.
+Roger doesn't have the money to enter The Pookah in The Cup, and plans to sell him.
+But Cricket tracks down Donovan, who has an attack of conscience and snatches the entrance fee from his conniving father.
 Roger wins the American Cup and Donovan's father is arrested.